 Trauma Integration

 Offering body-oriented psychotherapy, I support you in processing trauma and on your journey to personal growth.
-My holistic approach works with mind, emotions body awareness as well as a systemic perspective.
-Recognising the significance of the body, I emphasise its profound impact on resource building and nervous system regulation.
+My holistic approach works with mind, emotions, body awareness as well as a systemic perspective.
+Working with the body plays an important role in building resources and regulating the nervous system.

 Embodied Awareness and Exploration of Mind and Emotions